The 2022 Sales Ratio is 66.8%

 On this website, you can find valuable information, as well as get answers to some frequently asked questions.
 You can also download application forms relating to our available exemptions and credits.

-The tax rate is calculated by dividing the number of tax dollars needed by the total assessed value of all taxable property (less total exemptions) in the Town.
-To calculate the tax rate, divide the levy by the total taxable value
+The town tax rate is calculated by dividing the appropriations (minus all revenue other than tax dollars) approved by the voters by the total assessed value of all taxable property (less total exemptions) in the Town.

-The taxation process requires the cooperation of several parts of the Town government.
+The taxation process requires the cooperation of several divisions of the Town government.
 The Assessor estimates the value of your property.
-The town's people vote to determine the Town services and school budget, the County budget is set by the County Delegation, the Hampton Beach Village District budget is set by their voters.
-Thereby, using the formula, the tax rate is calculated to generate the funds for those services.
+The town's people vote to determine the Town budget and school budget, the County budget is set by the County Delegation, and the Hampton Beach Village District budget is set by their voters.

 Once the tax rate has been set, the assessed value of your property is used to determine your portion of the tax levy.
-In other words, multiplying the tax rate by the assessed value of your property equals your share of the taxes or your tax bill.
+Divide your assessed value by 1,000, then multiply by the tax rate to determine your tax bill.
 The tax rate is expressed in terms of dollars per thousand or

-It's the Assessor's job to discover, list and estimate value of all properties within the jurisdiction of the Town.
+It's the Assessor's job to discover, list and estimate the value of all properties within the jurisdiction of the Town.
 To ensure that all properties are treated uniformly, the Assessor's procedures must conform to State laws dealing with property taxation.
-Furthermore, commonly accepted appraisal and accounting practices must be used.
+Furthermore, commonly accepted appraisal and accounting practices must be used to determine:

 - That the level of assessments and uniformity of assessments are within the acceptable ranges as recommended by the Assessing Standards Board.